-Depending on the size of the dog you should give them between 1 and 3 tablespoons a day.
-Rule of thumb is 1 tablespoon for a small dog, 2 for a medium one, and 3 for a large dog.
+Depending on the dog’s size, you should give them between 1 and 3 tablespoons daily.
+The rule of thumb is one tablespoon for a small dog, 2 for a medium one, and 3 for a large dog.

 What should I know before giving my dog yogurt?

 Please check with your veterinarian for what may be causing your dog’s yeast infection.
-Also start slow, some dogs may be lactose intolerant and will not tolerate yogurt well.
+Also, start slow; some dogs may be lactose intolerant and not tolerate yogurt well.

-In the end, we hope that this article has helped you understand the benefits of giving your dog yogurt for yeast infections.
+I hope this article has helped you understand the benefits of giving your dog yogurt for yeast infections.
 Or maybe you learned how to prevent one by using yogurt before it starts.